 Map of the trail

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
-Please let me have comments on what you think of this new format.
+Please send me have comments you may have on what you think of this new format.

 Unless you are lucky enough to live on the island, then the most important transport is getting across the Solent.
 Unfortunately there are no scheduled passenger flights to the island's sole airfield, which means that ferries provide the only transport across the Solent.